IlexisTheMadcat/LexisPosingSystem/README.md

 Needless to say, LPS is not optimized.
 But for what it can do, and its intended purpose in photography, I'd say it's still worth it. \
 Also, LPS is meant to be installed on a copy of your avatar and not on your primary upload, so you'll be able to choose when LPS is present.

+# OSC Program
+[|^|](https://github.com/IlexisTheMadcat/LexisPosingSystem/blob/main/README.md#lexisposingsystem-documentation) An OSC program will be available for download.
+It is published on this Github repository for viewing, and is available for download in Releases.
+It extends the posing system's ability to save and load pose data with JSON files.
+It lets you transfer your saves anywhere, you can share with friends or communities, and it allows using save information on test builds!
+You no longer have to upload your LPS builds to save pose data.
+The program will automatically connect to a running instance of LPS and switch the system from local to OSC mode.
+- In local mode, LPS is limited to the 3 pose slots.
+The avatar has to be uploaded to actually save this data, pose data will not actually save on test builds.
+- In OSC mode, LPS can communicate with the OSC program to save pose parameters to json files.
+It also supports saving just the hands and just the faces separately with their own save slots allocated.
+  - To load a file into a save slot, navigate to the directory in the config file ("`.../Documents/Lexi's Posing System`" by default)/(`Poses`/`Hands`/`Faces`) and move the json file into a slot folder.
+The file can be named whatever, the program will read it.
+It will not read multiple files in the slot folder, only one of them.
+If a file is not in that folder, LPS can generate one once saving to it.
+If there *is* one in the folder, LPS will overwrite it without warning!
+You can check if a file is loaded in that slot by turning off saving/loading and clicking a save slot, beginning a quick peek preview.
+  - File saves are categorized into 3 folders: Poses, Faces, and Hands, with their indicators being 0, 1, and 2 respectively.
+The save type will be displayed at the beginning of the json file.
+LPS-OSC will refuse to load files with mismatched indicators.
+If you force the indicator to match, it may not load properly!

 # End
 [Return to top](https://github.com/IlexisTheMadcat/LexisPosingSystem/blob/main/README.md#lexisposingsystem-documentation)